kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 chosen your project, we want to help you build the best projects possible; so we'll help you come up with a road map to keep yourself on track.

+We are going to use Github's built-in project management to store all your planning materials.
+The main document will be a wiki that outlines all the major facets of your development process.

 ## Sample Proposal

 To get started, take a look at this [sample proposal repo][sample-proposal].